Positive Psychology Test

 This Positive Psychology Test focuses on three domains that are of crucial importance to a person’s well-being.
 To take the Positive Psychology Test, indicate your level of agreement or disagreement with each of the following statements below.

 Question 1 of 22

-I count my blessings for what I have in this world.
+I am thankful for what I have in life.

 The IDRlabs Positive Psychology Test (IDR- PST) was developed by IDRlabs.
 The IDR-PST is based on the work of Dr. Sonja Lyubomirsky, Dr. Heide Lepper, Dr. Michael McCullough, Dr. Robert Emmons, Dr. Jo-Ann Tsang, Dr. Gowri Anandarajah, and Dr. Ellen Hight, who created the Subjective Happiness Scale (SHS), the Gratitude Adjective Checklist (GAC), and the HOPE Questions.
 The IDR-PST is not associated with any specific researcher in specialized fields or any affiliated research institutions.